ponder-sh/ponder/.changeset/afraid-cheetahs-cross.md

 "@ponder/core": minor
 ---

-Migrated `ponder.schema.ts` to use Drizzle based table definitions and updated store API.
-Please read the [migration guide](https://ponder.sh/docs/migration-guide) for more information.
+Introduced several breaking changes to `ponder.schema.ts` and the store API.
+Please read the [migration guide](https://ponder.sh/docs/migration-guide#07) for more information.